 Diagnosis commentary: Key characteristic symptoms of this pattern are the feeling of feat, red skin eruptions, thirst and Blood in stools, urine, sputum and etc.

 Clear Heat from the Blood, nourish Yin, supply Body Fluids.

 Key actions: Treats severe fevers and Heat in the Blood system.
 Removes Blood Stagnation.

 Xi Jiao Di Huang Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 650 AD, it belongs to the category of formulas that clear nutritive-level Heat.

 Number of ingredients: 6 herbs

 Key actions: Nourishes Yin .
 Clears Heat.
 Stops bleeding.
 Stabilizes the menses.

 Gu Jing Wan is a 6-ingredient Chinese Medicine formula.
 Invented in 1481 AD, it belongs to the category of formulas that secure irregular uterine bleeding and stop vaginal discharge.

 Besides Heat in the Blood, Gu Jing Wan is also used to treat Heat in Uterus Blood.

-Shi Hui San is a 10-ingredient Chinese Medicine formula.
-Invented in 1348g, it belongs to the category of formulas that stop bleeding.
+Bai He Di Huang Tang is a 2-ingredient Chinese Medicine formula.
+Invented in 220 AD, it belongs to the category of formulas that clear Heat from Deficiency.